Motivic classes of some classifying stacks: Introduction

 A fundamental question regarding $\K0(\cVar_k)$ is for which groups $G$ the \term{multiplicativity relation} $\{T\} = \{G\}\cdot\{S\}$ holds for all $G$-torsors $T\to S$.
 If $G$ is \term{special}, in the sense of Serre and Grothendieck, this relation always holds.
-However, it was shown by Ekedahl that if $G$ is a non-special connected linear group, then there exists a $G$-torsor $T \to S$ for which $\{T\} \neq G\}\cdot\{S\}$ in the ring $\K0(\cVar_\CC)$ and its completion $\widehat{\KK}_0(\cVar_\CC)$ \cite[Thm.~2.2]{ekedahl2009ap}.
+However, it was shown by Ekedahl that if $G$ is a non-special connected linear group, then there exists a $G$-torsor $T \to S$ for which $\{T\} \neq \{G\}\cdot\{S\}$ in the ring $\K0(\cVar_\CC)$ and its completion $\widehat{\KK}_0(\cVar_\CC)$~\cite[Theorem~2.2]{ekedahl2009ap}.

 One can also construct a Grothendieck ring $\K0(\cStack_k)$ for the larger 2-category of algebraic stacks.
 We will recall its precise definition in Section~\ref{gro}.
-This ring was studied by Ekedahl in a series of preprints \cite{ekedahl2009gg, ekedahl2009fg, ekedahl2009ap}.
-Similar constructions have also been studied independently by other authors \cite{behrend2007, joyce2007, toen2005}.
+This ring was studied by Ekedahl in a series of preprint~\cite{ekedahl2009ap,ekedahl2009gg,ekedahl2009fg}.
+Similar constructions have also been studied independently by other authors~\cite{behrend2007,joyce2007,toen2005}.

-It turns out that $\K0(\cStack_k)$ is just the localisation of the ring $\K0(\cVar_k)$ in the class $\LL$ of the affine line and in all cyclotomic polynomials in $\LL$.
+The ring $\K0(\cStack_k)$ is the localisation of the ring $\K0(\cVar_k)$ in the class $\LL$ of the affine line and in all cyclotomic polynomials in $\LL$.
 In particular, the canonical map from the Grothendieck of varieties to its completion factors through $\K0(\cStack_k)$, so the results regarding the multiplicativity relations for torsors stated above hold also in $\K0(\cStack_k)$.
 When considering stacks, the \term{universal} torsor $\Spec k \to \BB G$ for a given group $G$ is of particular interest.
 Here $\BB G$ denotes the classifying stack for the group $G$.
 This torsor is universal in the sense that every other torsor may be obtained as a base change of it.
 Since the class of the base $\Spec k$ is the multiplicative identity in $\K0(\cStack_k)$, the multiplicativity relation for the universal torsor implies that the class of $\BB G$ is the inverse of the class of the group $G$ itself.
 In this article, we study the multiplicativity relation for the universal $\PGL_n$-torsors for some small $n$.
-We state the main result. \begin{theoremA} Let $n = 2$ or $n = 3$, and let $k$ be any field in which $n!$ is invertible, and which contains all $n$-th roots of unity.
-Then we have $\{\BB \PGL_n\} = \{\PGL_n\}^{-1}$ in $\KK_0(\cStack_k)$. \end{theoremA}
+We state the main result. \begin{maintheorem} Let $n = 2$ or $n = 3$, and let $k$ be any field in which $n!$ is invertible, and which contains all $n$-th roots of unity.
+Then we have $\{\BB \PGL_n\} = \{\PGL_n\}^{-1}$ in $\KK_0(\cStack_k)$. \end{maintheorem}